 The surface of these myths seem to make knowledge, and the search for knowledge, suspect.
 “Ignorance is bliss.”
-But humans have a special capacity that when exercised makes us different from all other species on our planet.
+But humans have a capacity that when exercised makes us a little different from other species on our planet.
 We can try to escape this urge, but it’s impossible.
 We are imbued with curiosity, a creative spark, an insatiable desire to explore.

 Creativity is built on interconnections of ideas, experiences, and imagination.
 Whether in the physics lab, the artist’s studio, the mechanic’s garage, or even in figuring out how to make a small paycheck last until the end of the month, creativity is everywhere in the human experience.
 We are creative every day.
 But we do not accomplish this miraculous feat on our own.